warehouse-13/soda/README.md

 This is what happens when you do not close client connections.

 If you stop either the client or the server the connections will be closed.
-This is fine for a test like this, but not ideal for long running services.
+This is fine for a test like this, or for short-lived programs which exit immediately after call, but not ideal for long running services.

 ### Fix it